 Chemical investigations can be used to determine if a particular material contains elevated levels of contaminants relative to natural or ambient conditions.
-Entirely natural materials would contain metals and other elements consistent with natural mineralogical components of the materials.
-The abundance of these constituents and any differences from natural conditions can be evaluated using the element:normalizer ratios of the materials and natural abondance.
-Many normalizers could be found in the literature dealing with soil sciences.
-If the ratios are similar to natural abundance ratios, there is no reason to believe the material is significantly contaminated with elemental constituents.
+The abundance of these constituents and any differences from natural conditions in the sediment where the materials will be dumped can be evaluated using the element:normalizer ratios of the materials and sediments.
+The literature shows that elemental Aluminium (AI) could be the most relevant normalizer to be considered.